appvia/appvia-cicd-workflows/docs/terraform-module-validation.md

 3. **Terraform Init:** Provider plugins and modules are installed.
 4. **Terraform Validate:** The Terraform configuration files are run through validation to check for syntax errors and other issues.
 5. **Terraform Docs:** The terraform-docs utility is run to check that the documentation for the module is up to date.
+6. **Get Cost Estimate:** The infracost utility is run to get a cost estimate for the module.
+A comment will be added to the pull request with the cost estimate.
-6. **Add PR Comment:** If the workflow is triggered via a Pull Request, a comment will be added to the ticket containing the results of the previous steps.
+7. **Add PR Comment:** If the workflow is triggered via a Pull Request, a comment will be added to the ticket containing the results of the previous steps.

 ## Inputs